huangd6/operating-system/hanoi_summary.md

 According to the lecturer of operation system, there exist a correspondence between a normal c code and another if-goto grammar.
 This correspondence is based on some complex programming theory.

 Here we use the following non-recursive code given by the lecturer to illustrate the idea.
-For the recursive Hanoi code, its states are the input parameters n, from, to, via and its current position for system call.
-Here we use PC (program count) to indicate the position of the system call.
+For the recursive Hanoi code, its states are the input parameters n, from, to, via and its current position for function/system call.
+Here we use PC (program counter) to indicate the position of the function/system call.
 For example, call(n=1, from=C, to=B, via=A, pc=0) means the input  n=1, from=C, to=B, via=A and program execute to line 3. call(n=1, from=C, to=B, via=A, pc=1) means the input n=1, from=C, to=B, via=A, and program execute to line 5.
 Both calls are the same function call, but execute to different lines.